-RESPONSIBILITIES OF ADMINISTRATORS

-Administrators have the responsibility to:

-- Serve as the instructional leader and engage students, staff and parents in meeting the learning goals inherent at each grade level and content area; - Ensure students are provided a safe and nurturing learning environment; - Facilitate the school positive behavior support plan, train teachers, and respond to discipline concerns; - Encourage parent communication with the school; - Provide responses to parental inquiries (i.e. attendance, discipline, grades, etc.); - Supervise all affairs regarding school management, operations, and activities; - Serve as a liaison between students, parents, teachers, and the school board

-RESPONSIBILITIES OF PARENTS

-Throughout this handbook, "PARENTS" includes any parent, legal guardian, or person having legal custody of the student.

-For your child's success you are encouraged to:

-- Make every effort to provide for the physical and emotional needs of the child: - Encourage their child's daily attendance to school, required detention and Saturday School, and promptly report and explain absences and tardiness to the school; - Keep informed of school policies and academic requirements of school programs; - Support their child in pertinent school-related activities/organizations; - Be sure their child is appropriately dressed at school and school-related activities; - Discuss report cards and school assignments with their child; - Bring to the attention of school authorities any learning problems or conditions that may relate to their child's education;

-- Maintain up-to-date home, work, and emergency telephone numbers and other pertinent information at the school; - Assist their child in understanding their responsibilities as outlined in this handbook and submit a signed statement (see last page of handbook); - Promote high expectations for your child's behavior, school achievement, and homework; - Establish and maintain open lines of communication between home, school and teachers; - Participate in school activities including parent-teacher conferences.

-RESPONSIBILITIES OF STUDENTS
+Everyone at Heywood Avenue Elementary School is a team, see below for each member's responsibilities:

-Student responsibilities for achieving a positive learning environment at school or school-related activities shall include:

-- Attending all classes, daily and on time; - Being prepared for each class with appropriate materials and assignments; - Being properly attired; - Exhibiting respect toward others; - Conducting themselves in a responsible manner; - Paying required fees and fines; - Refraining from violations of the code of student conduct; - Respecting all school personnel, school rules, safety rules at school-related activities and on the bus; - Seeking changes in school policies and regulations in an orderly and responsible manner through appropriate channels; - Cooperating with staff in investigation of disciplinary cases and volunteering information when the student has knowledge relating to an offense; and - Conveying information to their parents about academic and extracurricular requirements, school policies, and the student's progress (including progress reports).
+- Responsibilities of Administrators - Serve as the instructional leader and engage students, staff and parents in meeting the learning goals inherent at each grade level and content area; - Ensure students are provided a safe and nurturing learning environment; - Facilitate the school positive behavior support plan, train teachers, and respond to discipline concerns; - Encourage parent communication with the school; - Provide responses to parental inquiries (i.e. attendance, discipline, grades, etc.); - Supervise all affairs regarding school management, operations, and activities; - Serve as a liaison between students, parents, teachers, and the school board - Responsibilities of Parents (throughout this handbook, "parents" includes any parent, legal guardian or person having legal custody of the student) - Make every effort to provide for the physical and emotional needs of the child; - Encourage their child's daily attendance to school, required detention and Saturday School, and promptly report and explain absences and tardiness to the school; - Keep informed of school policies and academic requirements of school programs; - Support their child in pertinent school-related activities/organizations; - Be sure their child is appropriately dressed at school and school-related activities; - Discuss report cards and school assignments with their child; - Bring to the attention of school authorities any learning problems or conditions that may relate to their child's education; - Maintain up-to-date home, work, and emergency telephone numbers and other pertinent information at the school; - Assist their child in understanding their responsibilities as outlined in this handbook and submit a signed statement (see last page of handbook); - Promote high expectations for your child's behavior, school achievement, and homework; - Establish and maintain open lines of communication between home, school and teachers; - Participate in school activities including parent-teacher conferences. - Responsibilities of Students - Attending all classes, daily and on time; - Being prepared for each class with appropriate materials and assignments; - Being properly attired; - Exhibiting respect toward others; - Conducting themselves in a responsible manner; - Paying required fees and fines; - Refraining from violations of the code of student conduct; - Respecting all school personnel, school rules, safety rules at school-related activities and on the bus; - Seeking changes in school policies and regulations in an orderly and responsible manner through appropriate channels; - Cooperating with staff in investigation of disciplinary cases and volunteering information when the student has knowledge relating to an offense; and - Conveying information to their parents about academic and extracurricular requirements, school policies, and the student's progress (including progress reports).

-RESPONSIBILITIES OF TEACHERS

-Teachers have the responsibility to:

-- Perform teaching and extracurricular duties with appropriate preparation; - Teach to the standards of performance required by the district; - Teach the district curriculum; - Serve as appropriate role models for the students, in accordance with standards of the teaching profession; - Promote good student discipline by modeling regular attendance and punctuality; - Comply with district and school policies, rules and regulations, and directives; - Maintain an orderly classroom atmosphere conducive to learning: - Establish rapport and open lines of communication with parents, students, and other staff members; - Encourage students to strive toward self-discipline; - Participate in meaningful parent-teacher conferences.
+- Responsibilities of Teachers - Perform teaching and extracurricular duties with appropriate preparation; - Teach to the standards of performance required by the district; - Teach the district curriculum; - Serve as appropriate role models for the students, in accordance with standards of the teaching profession; - Promote good student discipline by modeling regular attendance and punctuality; - Comply with district and school policies, rules and regulations, and directives; - Maintain an orderly classroom atmosphere conducive to learning; - Establish rapport and open lines of communication with parents, students, and other staff members; - Encourage students to strive toward self-discipline; - Participate in meaningful parent-teacher conferences.